Good health, work-life balance and the technology that can help support you along the way.

 The more active you are, the more your mood will improve.
 We’re supposed to get 30 minutes of activity a day, which can be hard if you think of activity only in terms of going to the gym or running through your neighbourhood.
 But 30 minutes adds up, and we can all sneak in a little time to move our bodies throughout the day.
 It’s important, especially when only 15% of Canadian adults meet Canada’s Physical Activity Guidelines.

 Some easy things you can start doing to increase your activity?
 Take the stairs at work.
 Seriously.
 Take them on the way down, and on the way back up.
 If you're not already in the groove, it hurts at first, but soon it gets easier and easier.

 Take a walk on your lunch hour.
-Walk through the corridors of your office.
+Walk around the corridors of your office.
 Stand up while talking on the phone.
 Walk down to your co-worker’s office instead of emailing or phoning (and in-person conversations also help maximize effective communication).

 Set alerts on your desktop or smartphone to remind you to move around.
 Check out the Health App on your phone for ways to track your activity and boost your movement — most will track your steps for you, using the device's built-in accelerometer, gyroscope and compass.
 As soon as you make it a habit, it becomes easier to maintain this level of activity.

 Our bodies are made up of 60% water and it’s essential in maintaining our mental and physical health.
 A common suggestion is that the average adult should have 8 – 10 glasses per day, a goal I’ve always had a hard time meeting.
 So I now have a “fancy” water glass thatI keep at the office and I use an app called Waterlogged (yes, I picked it for its name but it’s actually very useful) to help me keep track of how much water I am getting.
 Check it out on iOS or Android.